xcp-ng/xcp-ng-org/docs/additionalpackages.md

 The packages from this list are supported on a best-effort basis.

+The repositories are already enabled by default.
+Install with `yum install name_of_package`.
+For example: `yum install zfs`.

+In some cases, packages may be listed in the above list but not available yet in the default repositories.
+This means they are still undergoing tests and reside in the `xcp-ng-testing` repository.
+If you want to test them, add `--enablerepo=xcp-ng-testing` to the installation command.

 :::warning
 Anything installed outside this list of packages is at your own risk, even if that comes from XCP-ng repositories.
 :::